lee-blake/CME-Commitment-to-Change/Documentation/Development.md

 8. Exit `psql` with `\q` or `CTRL + C`. `\q` is preferred as a soft quit.

+9. Note that you may need to start the service again if you reboot.
+This will depend on your system and if it is needed, you should use the strategy you used above to start it the first time.

 ---

 ### Clone the Main Code Repo